Diastole

 The ward door waits, a heavy, fireproof seal,

-Between the silvered silence and the shriek;
+Between that silvered silence and a ghastly shriek;

 Where questions wait, and answers are to seek.

-The corridor has stilled the inner storm;
+The corridor has stilled his inner storm.

-And lets the doctor’s mask begin to form:
+Instinctively the doctor’s mask begins to form:

 Unhurried, capable, and sure.